 It is important to note that the network address from which a connection is received cannot be reliably determined.
 Even if it could be, an attacker who has compromised the client's workstation could use the credentials from there.
-Including the network addresses only makes it more difficult, not impossible, for an attacker to walk off with stolen credentials and then use them from a "safe" location. there is a there is a stolent of the stolent of the authorization-data
+Including the network addresses only makes it more difficult, not impossible, for an attacker to walk off with stolen credentials and then use them from a "safe" location.

+authorization-data